ResearchComputing/Documentation/docs/access/amc-access.md

-## Login Instructions for Anschutz Medical Campus Users
+## Login Instructions for CU Anschutz

 ### *Prerequisites:*
 * If you do not already have an XSEDE/ACCESS account, follow the instructions [here]( https://identity.access-ci.org/new-user) for new user registration.
 Please direct any questions about new accounts to the ACCESS ticketing system (https://access-ci.atlassian.net/servicedesk/customer/portal/2/create/30).
-* Sign and fill out UC Denver/AMC's Alpine form: https://ucdenverdata.formstack.com/forms/alpine_eua_and_intake
+* Sign and fill out CU Anschutz's Alpine form: https://ucdenverdata.formstack.com/forms/alpine_eua_and_intake
 * You will receive an email from hpcsupport@cuanschutz.edu in approximately 1-2 weeks confirming your CURC account has been created.

 ### *Step 1: Enroll in the RMACC CILogon Registry*